 What you can do to prepare for your SEC assessment

-- Become familiar with the assessment strategies information on this website so that you know what to expect in a similar actual SEC assessment
+- Become familiar with the assessment strategies information on this web page so that you know what to expect in a similar actual SEC assessment.

-- Work through the sample Clinical Judgment Scenarios and Triple Jump scenario links on this website
+- Work through the sample Clinical Judgment Assessment scenarios and Triple Jump scenarios on this web page.

 SEC assessment results